 CORSICA & SARDINIA YACHT CHARTER GUIDE

-PROVIDING THE PERFECT COMBINATION OF EFFORTLESS CHARM AND ELEGANCE, CORSICA AND SARDINIA PROVIDE AN INIMITABLE STYLE THAT IS UNIQUE BUT TOTALLY DIFFERENT
+PROVIDING THE PERFECT COMBINATION OF EFFORTLESS CHARM AND ELEGANCE, A CORSICA & SARDINIA YACHT CHARTER PROVIDES AN INIMITABLE STYLE THAT IS UNIQUE BUT TOTALLY DIFFERENT

-From the rugged and mountainous island of Corsica to the manicured and exclusive coastline of Sardinia, the two islands have an inimitable style.
-Combined in one itinerary, they provide a perfect blend of French and Italian charm.
+Discover the rugged and mountainous island of Corsica and the exclusive coastline of Sardinia with a Corsica & Sardinia yacht charter.
+The two islands have an inimitable style, and, combined in one itinerary, provide a perfect blend of French and Italian charm.
 The land that shaped Napoleon Bonaparte, Corsica is notorious for its unspoiled, untamed countryside.
-Just as Corsica is a favored retreat for chic French travelers (the island’s population swells tenfold every summer), Sardinia is one of Italy’s most glamorous places to spend summer.
+Just as Corsica is a favored retreat for chic French travelers, Sardinia is one of Italy’s most glamorous places to spend summer.
 Lying over the Bonifacio Straits, the coastline of the Costa Smeralda sparkles with designer boutiques and exclusive restaurants, along with a staggering variety of landscapes.
 Its beauty is legendary, while its beaches are often compared to those of the Caribbean.

 CALVI TO GIROLATA (27 NAUTICAL MILES)